salbert72/Getting-CleaningData/README.md

 - adds the description of the subset features as column headers

 Function name: CreateAvgbySubject
+- using <aggregate> by SubjectID to apply mean to each measurement columns

 Function name: WriteTabletoFile
 - needless to explain.